GBerrow/MS1/README.md

 Visitors to the website can explore various sections, including an overview of John Doe's career journey, a portfolio of his notable projects, a summary of his technical proficiencies, and contact information for professional inquiries or networking opportunities.

 Whether you are a recruiter looking for a talented developer, a client in need of a technical solution, or a fellow developer interested in collaboration, this portfolio provides all the necessary information to understand John Doe's professional journey and what he can bring to your team or project.

 ---

+## User Experience

+---

+## Client Goals

+The primary goal of this website is to serve as an online portfolio that effectively showcases my skills, experience, and projects.
+The site aims to achieve the following objectives:

+**Showcase Professional Experience**:
+   - Highlight my background in front-end development, education, and relevant work experience to demonstrate my expertise and competence in the field.

+**Display Portfolio Projects**:
+   - Provide potential employers and clients with a comprehensive overview of my past projects, including links to live demos and GitHub repositories, to demonstrate my capabilities and technical proficiency.

+**Attract Job and Client Opportunities**:
+   - Present my skill set and achievements in a way that appeals to recruiters and potential clients, encouraging them to reach out for job opportunities or project collaborations.

+**Facilitate Easy Contact**:
+   - Ensure that potential employers, clients, or collaborators can easily contact me through email, LinkedIn, or other social platforms, and provide clear call-to-actions and downloadable resume links.

+**Ensure a Seamless User Experience**:
+   - Build a responsive, user-friendly website that works smoothly across different devices, providing an accessible experience on desktops, tablets, and smartphones.

+**Highlight Technical Expertise**:
+   - Showcase my proficiency in key technologies, such as HTML, CSS, JavaScript, and frameworks, to demonstrate my coding skills and ability to build high-quality projects.

+**Establish a Professional Online Presence**:
+   - Create a strong and positive online presence that positions me as a credible and capable professional, facilitating networking, employment opportunities, or potential collaborations.

+---